 Every line counts on Corvette Stingray’s functionally elegant exterior

-While no single detail is repeated from previous generations, the new Corvette Stingray includes the distinctive profile defined by a long dash-to-axle ratio – a low, lean proportion emphasized even more on the convertible – and the greenhouse evoking the canopy of a fighter jet with dual-element taillamps.
-On this foundation, designers built a form vocabulary from two very different sources: aerospace and nature.
+While no single detail is repeated from previous generations, the new Corvette Stingray include the distinctive profile defined by a long dash-to-axle ratio and the greenhouse evoking the canopy of a fighter jet with dual-element taillamps.
+To this foundation, designers built a form vocabulary from two very different sources: aerospace and nature.

 “For the new Corvette to be called a Stingray, it had to deliver an incredible, purposeful visual impact – just as the original did in 1963,” said Tom Peters, exterior design director.
 “That visual impact is evident in fighter jets and the Stingray animal itself.
 Their beauty comes from their purpose, designed to cut through air or water as quickly and efficiently as possible.
-As with aircraft and living forms, every surface of the Corvette Stingray is purposeful, executed with beauty and proportion.”
+As with aircraft and living forms, every transition on every surface of the Corvette Stingray serves a purpose executed with beauty and proportion.”

 Lighting is a signature element of the Corvette Stingray’s design and reinforces its high-tech aesthetic.
 At the front, indirect white LED lamps form a distinctive daytime styling cue.
-They are set in black-chrome lamp housings with standard HID projector headlamps.
+They are set in a black-chrome lamp housing with standard HID projector headlamps.
 The turn signals feature edge-lit amber LED lighting.

 All-new, dual-element taillamps represent the greatest departure from tradition and are among the car’s most dramatic elements.
 The three-dimensional, sculpted lenses house innovative indirect LED lighting.
 The state-of-the-art lighting uses hidden LED lamps that cast their light up from the bottom of the housing into a reverse reflector, creating an even glow.
 LED lamps are also used for the white backup lamps.
 The taillamps integrate functional aircraft-style air outlets for the available differential and transmission coolers.

 “From the front or rear, the signature lighting brings the new Corvette to life,” said Peters.
-“It looks beautiful, intriguing, and more than a little intimidating.
-It gives the Corvette a nighttime appearance unlike anything else on the street. ”
+“It looks beautiful, sinister and more than a little intimidating.
+It gives the Corvette a nighttime appearance unlike anything else on the street.”

 Engineered to race, built for the road

-Both coupe and convertible versions of the new Corvette Stingray take advantage of lightweight materials, advanced manufacturing techniques and technology transfer from the Corvette Racing program to produce an ideal 50/50 weight balance and to deliver world-class power-to-weight ratios.
+The new Corvette Stingray takes advantage of lightweight materials, advanced manufacturing techniques and technology transfer from the Corvette Racing program to produce an ideal 50/50 weight balance and to deliver a world-class power-to-weight ratio.

 Compared to the previous generation, which used continuous hydroformed main frame rails with a constant 2mm wall thickness, the new Corvette’s frame features main rails composed of five customized aluminum segments, including aluminum extrusions at each end, a center main rail section and hollow-cast nodes at the suspension interface points.
-Each segment’s gauge varies in thickness from 2mm to 11mm, tailored – along with the shape – by the simulation software to optimize the strength requirements for each frame section with minimal weight.
+Each segment is tuned – varying in thickness from 2mm to 11mm – tailoring the gauge, shape and strength properties to optimize the requirements for each frame section with minimal weight.

-The frame’s greater strength and lower weight are complemented by chassis elements also designed for low-mass strength, including hollow-cast aluminum front and rear cradles that are approximately 25-percent lighter and 20-percent stiffer than the solid cradles used on the previous structure.
+Supporting the frame’s greater strength and lower weight are complementing chassis elements, including hollow-cast aluminum front and rear cradles that are approximately 25-percent lighter and 20-percent stiffer than the solid cradles used on the previous structure.

-The innovative use of materials includes a standard carbon fiber hood on all Corvette Stingray models, and carbon fiber roof panel on all coupes.
-In addition, underbody panels are created with carbon-nano composite technology, an advanced blend of traditional composite material and carbon fiber for reduced weight and improved strength.
+The innovative use of materials includes a standard carbon fiber hood and roof panel, as well as underbody panels created with carbon-nano composite technology, an advanced blend of traditional composite material and carbon fiber, which allows lighter underbody panels without a loss of strength or stiffness.
 Fenders, doors, rear quarter panels and the rear hatch panel are made with lighter-density Sheet Molded Compound than the previous generation.

 More power with greater efficiency

 The lightweight elements of the Stingray contribute to the ideal 50/50 weight balance.
-Combined with its SAE-certified 455 horsepower (339 kW), the new Corvette delivers a better power-to-weight ratio than the Porsche 911 Carrera or Audi R8.
+Combined with its 455 horsepower (standard exhaust system), the new Corvette delivers a better power-to-weight ratio than the Porsche 911 Carrera.

 The LT1 is backed by a choice of active exhaust systems that are less restrictive than the previous generation, due in part to an increase in diameter from 2.5 inches to 2.75 inches.
 The standard system offers a 13-percent improvement in airflow and features a pair of butterfly valves that contribute to greater refinement at cruising speeds when the engine is operating in fuel-saving V-4 mode.

-An available performance variable-mode active exhaust system offers a 27-percent improvement in airflow.
+An available dual-mode active exhaust system offers a 27-percent improvement in airflow.
 It features two additional valves that open to a lower-restriction path through the mufflers.
 When open, these valves increase engine performance and produce a more powerful exhaust note.
-It also raises the engine’s output to 460 horsepower (343 kW) and 465 lb.-ft. of torque (630 Nm).
+It also raised the engine’s output to 460 horsepower and 630 Nm of torque.

-The LT1 is offered with an all-new seven-speed manual transmission with Active Rev Matching.
-It incorporates rev-matching technology for upshifts and downshifts.
+The seven-speed manual incorporates rev-matching technology for upshifts and downshifts.
 This driver-selectable feature can be easily engaged or disengaged via paddles on the steering wheel.
 The seven-speed is used with a new dual-mass flywheel and dual-disc clutch, which deliver greater shift quality and feel through lower inertia.
 The transmission with the Z51 Performance Package includes specific close-ratio gearing for more aggressive driving.

 “Active Rev Matching makes the new Corvette easier and more fun to drive in performance conditions,” said Jeuchter.
 “It anticipates the next gear selection and electronically ‘blips’ the throttle to match engine speed for a seamless gear change.”

-The seven-speed is offered exclusively in Europe.
-In North America and other global markets, a six-speed paddle-shift automatic transmission is also offered.
+A six-speed Hydra-Matic 6L80 paddle-shift automatic is also available.
 It is optimized for use with Active Fuel Management and features a lower-inertia torque converter for improved shift quality and shift speeds.
 In addition, shift feel and shift points can be adjusted through the Driver Mode Selector.

 More direct, more connected driving feel

-“An important goal for the team was to create a more intimate and connected driving experience for the new Corvette Stingray,” said Mike Bailey, chassis vehicle system engineer.
-“Because they share common chassis tuning, power-to-weight ratios and structural rigidity, the coupe and convertible feel almost identical behind the wheel.”
+“An important goal for the seventh-generation Corvette was to create a more intimate and connected driving experience, said Mike Bailey, chassis vehicle system engineer.
+“Whether on the open road or on the track, we wanted drivers to feel comfortable and confident behind the wheel.”

 While the Corvette Stingray retains the racing-proven short/long-arm suspension design, front and rear, the components are all-new.
-Improvements to the suspension include hollow lower control arms that save approximately nine pounds (4 kg) per vehicle and new aluminum rear toe links that save 2.4 pounds (1.1 kg) over previous steel links.
+Improvements to the suspension include hollow lower control arms which save approximately 4 kg per vehicle and new aluminum rear toe links which save 1.1 kg over previous steel links.

 The Corvette Stingray rides on new 18 x 8.5-inch front and 19 x 10-inch rear wheels, while models with the Z51 Performance Package roll on 19 x 8.5-inch front and 20 x 10-inch rear forged aluminum wheels.
 New Michelin Pilot Super Sport run-flat tires developed specifically for the seventh-generation Corvette deliver comparable levels of grip than the wider tires of previous models.

-As a result, the Corvette Stingray with the Z51 Performance Package is capable of 1.03g in cornering acceleration – comparable to the 2013 Corvette Z06 (1.04).
+As a result, the track-oriented Corvette Stingray with the Z51 Performance Package is capable of 1g in cornering acceleration – comparable to the 2013 Corvette Grand Sport.
 Significantly, that is achieved with narrower and lighter wheels and tires.
-The reduced “footprint” reduces rolling resistance, steering effort and road noise , contributing to a more nimble feel, more immediate steering response and greater touring comfort and efficiency.
+The reduced “footprint” reduces rolling resistance, steering effort and road noise, contributing to a more nimble feel, more immediate steering response and greater touring comfort and efficiency.

 Dimensionally, the new Corvette’s wheelbase is approximately an inch longer than the previous generation, with front and rear tracks that are almost an inch wider.
 Those changes provide a more stable feel, particularly at high speeds, while the turning radius is decreased by approximately two feet for greater maneuverability in tight turns.